alexjust-data/FullStack07_NodeApi/nodepop/README.md

 # username : 'admin'
 # userpass : '1234'
 ```
-> with privileges to add ads
+> only admin with privileges to add ads

 Paths
 ```sh